14 Top-Rated Islands in Indonesia

 Just west of Bali, Java offers a different type of experience for travelers to Indonesia.
 The island gives tourists the chance to dive into the frenetic city of Jakarta, where you can go on shopping sprees at 170-plus malls, eat your weight in street food, and check out clothing from Indonesia's up-and-coming fashion designers.

 Jakarta isn't all hustle and bustle, though.
-The city also has some relaxing things to do, like spending a weekend afternoon lounging on the grassy lawns at Merdeka Square; going sightseeing around the old town of Kota; and taking in fascinating exhibits at museums, like the recently opened contemporary art institution, Museum Macan.
+The city also has some relaxing things to do, like spending a weekend afternoon lounging on the grassy lawns at Merdeka Square; going sightseeing around the old town of Kota; and taking in fascinating exhibits at museums, like the modern and contemporary art institution, Museum MACAN.

 Once you've had your fill of sleek and shiny Jakarta, head toward the center of the island to the city of Yogyakarta.
 The destination celebrates the cultural heritage of Java, including its puppetry tradition, batik textile-making, gamelan music, and local dance.
 You can also wander around the Kraton Palace, where the Sultan of Java lives.